Couffo Department

-Kouffo or Couffo /fr/ is one of the twelve departments of Benin.
-Kouffo borders the country of Togo and the departments of Mono, Zou and Atlantique.
+Couffo or Kouffo /fr/ is one of the twelve departments of Benin.
+Couffo borders the country of Togo and the departments of Mono, Zou and Atlantique.
 Since 2008, the department's capital has been Aplahoué.
 The department of Kouffo was created in 1999 when it was split off from Mono Department.

 As of 2013, the total population of the department was 745,328, with 348,574 males and 396,754 females.
 The proportion of women was 53.20%.
 The total rural population was 72.20%, while the urban population was 27.80%.
 The total labour force in the department was 208,974, of which 52.60% were women.
 The proportion of households with no level of education was 68.60%.

 Geography

-Kouffo Department border Zou Department to the north, Atlantique Department to the east, Mono Department to the south, and Togo to the west.
+Couffo Department borders Zou Department to the north, Atlantique Department to the east, Mono Department to the south, and Togo to the west.
 The department is characterised by plateaus ranging from 20 to 200 m above the mean sea level, which are split by valleys running from north to south created by the Sahoua River and Couffo River.
 Couffo river plateaus contains quaternary, tertiary and cretaceous sediments formed with a crystalline basement complex.
 The layers of sediments have clay-like soil and accumulated iron oxide beneath them.
 The southern regions of Benin receive two seasons of rainfall from March to July and September to November, while the northern regions of the country receive one season of rainfall from May to September.
 The country receives an average annual rainfall of around 1200 mm.